FIRST DRAFTS our work-in-progress scratch nights, curated by our artistic advisory board.

 Our first evening of work-in-progress presentations took place at New Diorama Theatre in London on September 15th 2024.
 The quote for the evening was ‘This Is How An Artist Resists’- prompting artists and audience alike to consider how artists experience, perceive and express resistance.

-These are the artists who took part:
+These are the artists who took part in September 2024:

 Saili Katebe is a writer, performer and workshop facilitator.
 Born in Zambia and now based in the South West of England, his work celebrates language and the power of story.
 Divija Melally is a trained contemporary and Indian classical dancer, dedicated to the arts, and spreading the intricate nuances of dance through performance, teaching, choreography and therapy.